frenz659/25days-javaScript-challenge/Day 5 - Notes Maker/README.md

 📄 script.js: JavaScript file for the notes functionality.
 📄 style.css: CSS file for styling.

-## Contributing
+## Contributing 🤝
-If you'd like to contribute to this project, feel free to open an issue or submit a pull request.
+Contributions are welcome!
+Feel free to open issues or pull requests to improve the Weather App.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to reach out for any questions or feedback!
+## Credits ❤️
+This project was created with ❤️ as a part my of coding journey.